 I was instantly fascinated by Dr. Brian Weiss’ books about past lives.
-So in November 2017, I scheduled a session for my first Past Life Regression session.
-Along with sharing what I experienced, I’ll also be answering some of the major questions my clients ask on the subject to help readers dispel any myths about hypnotherapy and past life regression.
+So in November 2017, I scheduled my first Past Life Regression session.

 Hypnotherapy is the underlying tool used to review past lives, by working with the subconscious mind.